 Photo by Keegan Houser on Unsplash

 Earnest questions: What's up with modern video games having so many different currencies?
 (Gold, dust, gems, caps, etc.) Where did this start?
-What is the intended effect on player psychology?— Daniel Solis by Night (@DanielSolis) December 28, 2018
+What is the intended effect on player psychology?— Daniel Solis (@DanielSolis) December 28, 2018

 大家都已經知道的理由：為了混淆遊戲貨幣跟現實貨幣的對價關係。但是其他的沒有辦法用現金換貨幣的遊戲呢？Triple Town 作者 Daniel Cook 的看法：